Scheduled MonumentsEnglandRomano-British farmstead, 550m south-east of Shittleheugh

 What is Romano-British farmstead, 550m south-east of Shittleheugh?

-The Romano-British farmstead situated 550 metres south-east of Shittleheugh in Northumberland is a scheduled ancient monument of archaeological significance dating to the Roman period.
+The Romano-British farmstead situated 550 metres south-east of Shittleheugh is a scheduled ancient monument in Northumberland that dates to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007528.

 Who is responsible for protecting Romano-British farmstead, 550m south-east of Shittleheugh?